 Exeter Airport flights and where you can go

-Exeter Airport flights reach across the British Isles and much of Europe, operated by TUI Airways, Ryanair, Loganair, Aurigny, Blue Islands, KLM Cityhopper and Emerald Airlines (Aer Lingus Regional).
+Flights from Exeter Airport serve the British Isles and much of Europe, operated by TUI Airways, Ryanair, Loganair, Aurigny, Isles of Scilly Skybus, KLM Cityhopper, and Emerald Airlines (Aer Lingus Regional).

 UK and Channel Islands

-Skybus, part of Isles of Scilly Travel, continues its much-loved seasonal route between Exeter and St Mary’s from March to October, the quickest way for travellers from Devon and Somerset to reach the islands, with an unforgettable flight over the coast and Cornish peninsula.
+Skybus, part of Isles of Scilly Travel, continues its seasonal service from Exeter to St Mary’s in the Isles of Scilly from spring through autumn, providing one of the quickest and most scenic ways for travellers from Devon and Somerset to reach the islands.

 International connections

 The standout performer remains KLM Cityhopper, operating daily flights from Exeter to Amsterdam Schiphol.
-This single route opens up more than 90 worldwide connections via Amsterdam, making it the easiest way for South West travellers to reach destinations across North America, Asia and Europe.
+This route enables onward travel across North America, Asia, and Europe, making Amsterdam an easy international gateway for the South West.

-Emerald Airlines, flying as Aer Lingus Regional, serves Dublin, where passengers can clear US immigration before continuing onwards, a real bonus for anyone bound for America.
+Emerald Airlines, flying as Aer Lingus Regional, serves Dublin, where passengers can clear US immigration before their onward flight.
+This makes it a useful choice for anyone travelling to the U.S.

 Lost but missed links

 The loss of direct flights to Paris and London City remains the most significant gap in Exeter Airport’s network.
 Both were casualties of Flybe’s collapse in 2020.
-Though discussions about restoration continue, for now, passengers must connect via Amsterdam, Dublin or Manchester to reach most international destinations.
+Although discussions about restoration continue, passengers must, for now, connect via Amsterdam, Dublin, or Manchester to reach most international destinations.

 The wider regional challenge